What You Need to Know About Popcorn Lung from E-Cigarettes

 Is Diacetyl Found in E-Cigarette Vapor?

 A recent analysis conducted by Harvard identified 39 out of 51 popular e-cigarette brands contained elements of Diacetyl.
 Other harmful chemicals such as Acetoin and Pentanedione were present in up to half of the 51 flavors that were tested.
-1 of 3 of the above mentioned chemicals were found in 92% of e-cigarettes.
+1 of 3 of the above-mentioned chemicals was found in 92% of e-cigarettes.

 E-cigarettes have been promoted as a healthier and more socially acceptable way to enjoy the habit of smoking.
 However, many people do not even realize some of the side effects that these carry as well.
 Many people who are taking up e-cigarettes do not understand all of the materials that are used to make the e-cigarette vapor.